backdrop-contrib/date_all_day/README.md

 including an 'All Day' theme and 'All Day' checkboxes for the Date select and Date popup widgets.

+This latest release (1.x-2.2.1) adds the possibility of customising the suffix added to 'All Day' fields through additional configuration settings for the date field.
+These suffixes are now also given the class `date-display-suffix`.

 Additionally, this module serves as an example of how other modules can inject new functionality into date fields using various hooks provided by Date and by the Field API.